thisistheplace/openwindenergy/INSTALL.md

 ### Initial setup once WSL installed

-Once you are in Ubuntu, install PostGIS 13 - PostGIS 13 is required with `WSL` due to issues with PostGIS 14+.
+Once you are in Ubuntu, install PostGIS 13 - PostGIS 13 is required with `WSL` due to issues with PostGIS 14+ on `WSL`.

 ```
 sudo apt-get update